What Other Kids Are Reading

 What Do Kids Need to Do About Ebola?

-Ebola is making many people sick in Africa, but no matter where you live, it's always a good idea to wash your hands well and often.
-Keeping your hands clean can help protect you from common illnesses like colds and the flu.
+Ebola is rare and does not spread easily.
+In fact, you are much more likely to get the flu (so get your flu vaccine!).
+And no matter where you live, it's always a good idea to wash your hands well and often.
+Keeping your hands clean can help protect you from lots of illnesses.

 Kids who have questions about Ebola or any other illness should talk to a parent or another trusted adult.